by Roberto Simi | CTO Situ Live

 “The future is coming at us fast,” says Howard Saunders.
 “But it’s worth remembering we’ll still be human when it arrives.”

 Technology is at the heart of the experiential retail destination Situ Live will launch in 2021.
-Our flagship venue in central London will showcase lifestyle products and services like never before, and we’re looking for innovative brands to join us.
+Our Westfield venue will showcase lifestyle products and services like never before, and we’re looking for innovative brands to join us.

 Get in touch to discover more and enjoy an exclusive preview of our radical new concept and business model.